 - Ensure that the chapter presents itself in a positive light in the community at all times.

 Presiding.
 Members’ interest in the chapter meeting depends in a large degree upon the morale, tone, quality of program or other efforts, and presiding ability of the President.
 He or she must conduct the meetings with intelligence, humor, and good taste, to the extent that the members enjoy bringing guests to the meeting because they are proud of the way their President handles the job.
 Off-color jokes and profanity will offend the members.
 A President’s conduct and appearance are important.

 Remember, you’re competing with other organizations to attract volunteers.
 Your chapter is judged by them for purpose and structure as well as friendliness.

 Agenda preparation.
-Each chapter meeting is chaired by the president.
-In his or her absence it is chaired by a designated vice-president.
+Each chapter meeting is chaired by the President.
+In his or her absence it is chaired by a designated Vice President.
 Especially if your chapter meetings are formal, it is advisable to prepare an agenda and give it the time it deserves.
-Don’t do it haphazardly and from memory hoping to get everything in and accomplished.
+Don’t do it haphazardly and from memory, hoping to get everything in and accomplished.
 Get down in writing what you plan to do.
-Keep your members informed of coming events by having thumbnail reports from those filling your Key Roles or committee chairpeople.
+Keep your members informed of coming events by having thumbnail reports from those filling Key Roles or committee chairpeople.